Charlie Barnett (actor)

 Charlie Barnett (born February 4, 1988) is an American actor.
-He is known for starring as firefighter/paramedic Peter Mills on the NBC drama Chicago Fire from 2012 to 2015 and Yord Fandar in The Acolyte on Disney+.
+He is known for starring as firefighter/paramedic Peter Mills on the NBC drama Chicago Fire from 2012 to 2015 and Jedi Knight Yord Fandar in the Star Wars television series The Acolyte on Disney+.
 Among his other starring roles are Alan Zaveri on the Netflix comedy series Russian Doll, Ben Marshall on the Netflix series Tales of the City, and Gabe Miranda in the Netflix thriller series You.

 Early life and education

 Barnett and his sister were adopted by Bob and Danee Barnett.
 His adoptive mother is from Utah and is of Swedish descent, while his adoptive father is a boat builder from Minnesota.
 He was raised on a sailboat near Longboat Key in Florida until he was seven.
 He discovered theatre when he was six years old and performed in many operas and musicals with the Sarasota Youth Opera.
 Barnett is a graduate of Booker High School.
 He participated in the Carnegie Mellon Musical Theater Summer Program.
 After high school, Barnett attended the Juilliard School, where he graduated from the drama program class of 2010.